wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 #
 ```

-You can then follow the other proxy setup steps.
+You can then follow the other Wavefront proxy setup steps.

 ## Installing Telegraf Manually